NN198/PetPortal/README.md

 Run SpringBootApplication from the java file

 ## Load React JS File
-Run the React JS project on VS Code or command terminal
+Run the React JS project on VS Code or command line